Breville Barista Touch Review: Can’t Touch This!

 Want to rile up a room of home baristas?
 Ask them if auto steam wands are better than manual steam wands.
 It’s an easy way to cause some division – although I think most people will still be able to appreciate the Barista Touch’s auto frothing wand.

-You could argue that having more control with a manual steam wand is what helps you create superior milk foam.
-Even so, there are distinct advantages that come with an auto steam wand like this one.
+You could argue that having more control with a manual steam wand is what helps you create superior milk foam for latte art.
+Even so, there are distinct advantages that come with an automatic milk frother like this one.

 For one, you’ve got a lot of control over how much froth the wand produces as well as temperature of your milk.
 There’s a sensor on the drip tray that measures the temperature of your milk and stops the wand once it reaches your desired setting.